dragonflydb/documentation/docs/command-reference/strings/incr.md

 This simple pattern can be extended in many ways:

-* It is possible to use `INCR` and `EXPIRE` together at every page view to have a counter counting only the latest N page views separated by less than the specified amount of seconds.
+* It is possible to use `INCR` and `EXPIRE` together at every page view to have a counter counting only the latest `N` page views separated by less than the specified amount of seconds.
-* A client may use GETSET in order to atomically get the current counter value and reset it to zero.
+* A client may use `GETSET` in order to atomically get the current counter value and reset it to zero.
-* Using other atomic increment/decrement commands like `DECR` or `INCRBY` it is possible to handle values that may get bigger or smaller depending on the operations performed by the user.
+* By using other atomic increment/decrement commands like `DECR` or `INCRBY`, it is possible to handle values that may get bigger or smaller depending on the operations performed by the user.
   Imagine for instance the score of different users in an online game.